 Amongst the madness, it's easy to get caught up in the buying, shopping, and eating without realising the impact that it's having on our planet.
 This year join us in having a more conscious Christmas and try out these five ways to have a greener festive season.

 1. Christmas Trees

 Whilst bringing home a real Christmas tree is a favourite tradition of many, over 8 million trees are bought every December in the UK alone and subsequently thrown out every January.

 If you’re looking to get a real tree this year make sure it’s been grown sustainably and not in a way that causes damage to the environment.
-Look for FSC certified growers and Christmas trees approved by the Soil Association – which are organic and pesticide free.
+Look for ethical growers and Christmas trees approved by the Soil Association – which are organic and pesticide free.

 Better still – purchase a potted tree that you can bring inside year after year and then plant in your garden again come January.
 Less environmental impact and less expense.
 Win win.

 Since plastic trees take an enormous amount of energy to manufacture, a real Christmas tree seems like the most sustainable decision to make - but this isn’t always the case.
 If you already own an artificial tree: keep using it.
 Make it last as long as possible.
 There’s no point throwing away your artificial tree just to go and purchase a fresh tree every year.

 However, if you're set on ditching the plastic this year, looking into ‘recycling your tree’ by re-homing it via a friend or a site such as Freecycle etc.

 If you have an artificial tree or, are yet to purchase your annual real Christmas tree, this option is for you.